BrandonCorey/LS_170_notes/layer_4.md

   - flags - One bit boolean fieds --> SYN, ACK, FIN, RST are important ones

 ### TCP connections ###
-TCP is a connection-oriented protocol.
+**TCP is a connection-oriented protocol**.
 It doesn't start sending application data until a dedicated connection has been established between application processes
 - Uses three-way handshake to establish a connection